2021 Valor Awards

 does the exceptional courage and heroism it demonstrates through its actions each and

-Join us in celebrating this years award recipients June 15, 2021 at 6pm PST, Streaming Virtually with Marc Brown as Master of Ceremonies.
+Join us in celebrating this years award recipients July 22, 2021 at 6pm PST, streaming virtually with Marc Brown as Master of Ceremonies.

 The Medal of Valor Awards are an annual celebration to formally recognize acts of bravery exhibited by Fire Department personnel, Fire Chief P. Michael Freeman introduced the Medal of Valor Awards Program in 1995.
 The Medal of Valor Awardees are nominated by their peers, evaluated by the Department’s Medal of Valor Committee, and recommended to the Executive Staff for consideration.
 The event is made possible in part by donations and sponsors.
 If you would like to become a sponsor please download the form below.